AlexandreFenyo/net-monitor/README.md

 ### chart

-A chart is a html canvas displaying time series using the [Chart.js](http://www.chartjs.org/) JavaScript library.
+A chart is a JavaScript object  html canvas displaying time series using the [Chart.js](http://www.chartjs.org/) JavaScript library.

 ### view

-A net-monitor view is a chart used to display the
+A net-monitor view is a net-monitor JavaScript object is a chart used to display the

 net-monitor aims to create charts for you, in the browser, and dynamically update the data associated to those charts from the server.